Armenia–Serbia relations: Serbia's stance on Nagorno-Karabakh

 In 2008, Serbia was among the countries that voted in favour of Resolution 62/243 at the United Nations General Assembly.
 The resolution dealt with the status of Nagorno-Karabakh, reaffirmed "continued respect and support for the sovereignty and territorial integrity of Azerbaijan within its internationally recognized borders", demanded the "immediate, complete and unconditional withdrawal of all Armenian forces from all the occupied territories [of Azerbaijan]" and emphasized that "no state shall render aid or assistance" to maintain the occupation of Azerbaijani territories.

 During a visit to Baku, then-president Boris Tadić said that Serbia supports Azerbaijan's territorial integrity and its position on the resolution of the Nagorno-Karabakh conflict.
 In 2014, Minister of Foreign Affairs Ivica Dačić told Nalbandyan that Serbia would support the OSCE Minsk Group and its work in order to "preserve peace and bring a political solution to the problem".
 On a visit to Baku two months later, Dačić stated that Serbia insists both on the peaceful resolution of the conflict and on the withdrawal of Armenian armed forces from Nagorno-Karabakh.
 For both, Armenia and Azerbaijan, the position of Serbia on the Nagorno-Karabakh issue is important as in 2015 Serbia chaired the OSCE, which guides negotiations on Karabakh via the Minsk Group process.
-In an 2014 interview, then-president Tomislav Nikolić said that during its chairmanship over the OSCE, Serbia will insist on Madrid principles and support efforts of the Minsk Group "with full respect for international law and territorial integrity".
+In a 2014 interview, then-president Tomislav Nikolić said that during its chairmanship over the OSCE, Serbia will insist on Madrid principles and support efforts of the Minsk Group "with full respect for international law and territorial integrity".

 Economic relations

 Trade between two countries amounted to $12 million in 2023; Armenian merchandise export to Serbia were about $0.5 million; Serbian exports were standing at $12 million.
 Armenia's export to Serbia includes scrap metals and mechanical equipment, while Serbia's export to Armenia includes mainly tobacco.

 Armenia's membership in the Eurasian Customs Union (ECU) enabled free trade between Armenia and Serbia, as Serbia has made such agreement with the ECU.

 The first Armenian-Serbian Business Forum was held in Yerevan in 2014, which was opened during the visit of Minister of Foreign Affairs of Serbia Ivan Mrkić.

+In 2026, the Serbian government donated €1 million for the construction of a reservoir in the village of Hovnanadzor, Lori Province.